 First off, let’s talk about the public beach.
 It’s beautiful, clean and quiet and you should not miss out on it!
 You will not find long chair rentals so just make sure to bring everything you may need for a perfect beach day.
 There is a booth that sells snacks, drinks and fresh coconuts.
 You will also bump into local vendors with more snacks and drinks.

-The ruins are just a short bike ride away from the beach and can both be done in the same day.
+The ruins are just a short bike ride away from the beach and can both be done on the same day.
 The entrance is about 60 pesos unless you hire a guide which will cost way too much (about $75US).
 Visiting the whole area takes about one hour.
-The ruins also have a direct access to a beautiful beach but it won’t be worth it if it’s too windy on the day of your visit.
+The ruins also have direct access to a beautiful beach but it won’t be worth it if it’s too windy on the day of your visit.

-Mezzanine is an awesome thai restaurant that also hosts happy hour daily from 1 to 4pm.
+Mezzanine is an awesome Thai restaurant that also hosts happy hour daily from 1 to 4 pm.
 It took me a while to try it even if it’s sharing the entrance to the public beach.
 Once I did though, I could not stop going back.
 The food is AMAZING and so are the smoothies!
-It’s a must try.
+It’s a must-try.

 To reach the beaches from the pueblo, you must drive or ride to the end of Coba.
 If you turn right, then you chose to go towards the private beaches!
 This is where all the cool hotels and restaurants are if Instagram made you discover Tulum 😉 On top of these places, it’s fun to simply walk around and discover the shops and restaurants all around!

 All the private beaches require you to spend a lot of US money to eat & drink while enjoying their installations.
 La Eufemia is the only spot that does not require a minimum amount and all prices are in pesos.
 They also happen to make some solid fish tacos and coconut iced coffee!
 It’s definitely where the locals/expats from the city come to hang out.